A Fluctuation-Dissipation Structure of Quantum Dynamical Semigroups Reveals a Unique Internal Hamiltonian

 The universal applicability of the Lindblad master equation relies on the fact that it can be derived from the total system's unitary evolution under certain approximations.
 These approximations are: the weak-coupling (Born approximation), the memoryless reservoir (Markov approximation), and the separation of timescales (secular or rotating-wave approximation)~\cite{Davies1976,Breuer2002,Schlosshauer2007}.
 Furthermore, phenomenological approaches that preserve the Lindblad form are also common~\cite{Alicki2007}.

 A fundamental limitation of the Lindblad framework is the non-unique decomposition in Eq.~\eqref{eq:decompUNU}, which originates from a symmetry that transforms $\calL_{\mathrm{U}}$ and $\calL_{\mathrm{NU}}$ while leaving the total generator $\calL$ invariant~\cite{Lindblad1976,Breuer2002}.
-This ambiguity in identifying the internal Hamiltonian obstructs a unique definition of internal energy—a cornerstone of quantum thermodynamics.
-Indeed, this very ambiguity represents the primary obstacle to developing a consistent quantum thermodynamics from master equations~\cite{Levy2014,Kosloff2013,DeChiara2018,Binder2019,Landi2020}.
+This ambiguity in identifying the internal Hamiltonian obstructs a unique definition of internal energy representing the primary obstacle for developing a consistent quantum thermodynamics from master equations~\cite{Levy2014,Kosloff2013,DeChiara2018,Binder2019,Landi2020}.
 Consequently, previous resolutions have relied on external principles, such as minimal dissipation~\cite{Colla2022,Hayden2022}.

+The decomposition~\eqref{eq:decompUNU} of the generator $\calL$ is defined modulo a symmetry group action, which induces equivalence classes of decompositions.
+The equivalence relation reflects the fact that all decompositions within a given class yield identical dynamical behavior.
+We find that each element of the quotient space~\footnote{Remember that a quotient space is the space where each element is one class of equivalence.}, characterized by a given $\calL$, is also characterized by a unique decomposition $\calL= \calL^\prime_{\mathrm{U}}+ \calL^\prime_{\mathrm{NU}}$.
+Thus, $\calL^\prime_{\mathrm{U}}$ and $\calL^\prime_{\mathrm{NU}}$ are invariant under the symmetry group action that conects the elements of each equivalence class.